keeganmjgreen/3D-Printed-Sensors-Development-Platform/Calibrating-Your-Force-Sensor.md

 # Calibrating Your Force Sensor

+The Pithon strain gauge / force sensor is calibrated for use by applying known weights to it and measuring its response in order to work backward from it.
+The weights are applied in an incremental, random, and/or cyclic loading profile over calibration time.
+A cyclic loading profile characterizes sensor behavior in terms of loading/unloading hysteresis, and a random loading profile minimizes the resulting effects.

 ## Materials and Preparation

  -  An untested force sensor with the following defaults from `mid_str_4T_sensing_and_elem.SLDPRT`.